AlexSerodio/procedural-generation-unity/README.md

 # procedural_generation_unity
 This repository contains five different projects made using the Unity3D engine.
-The projects are named Graphs, Fractal, Maze, Curves and Splines and Noise Derivatives.
+The projects are named Graphs, Fractal, Maze, Splines and Noise Derivatives.
 Below you will find some pictures and briefs explanaitions about each one of them.

 ## Graphs
 This project was made using the Unity Particle System component and consists of several different representations of graphs in 2D, 3D and 4D.
 Here are the four graphs that I find most interesting: 3D ripple and 3D sine at the top and 4D ripple and 4D sine at the bottom.